thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 --- nice comparison, Russian doll is very close to how I think of it, maybe worth updating above to make this reference before ---

-Sow now I've shown you the way I think about boxes being born, boxes getting dressed, what happens when The Lord Of The Boxes decides to put them to _ehem_ sleep?

-## Unmounting: aka a box biggest fear

 # Notes:

 - Add also a mention to how `setState` works, and why it being async can cause